- Features and Benefits

 In a typical Ambassador Edge Stack deployment, each service is owned by a developer or development team.
 This team writes the code, tests, and deploys the service.
 To deploy this service, a team must create a Kubernetes manifest that specifies the desired end state of the service.
 For example, the

 kind: ServiceapiVersion: v1metadata:name: my-servicespec:selector:app: MyAppports:- protocol: TCPport: 80targetPort: 9376

 Because a Kubernetes

-service is the fundamental abstraction by which new services are exposed to other services and end users, Ambassador extends the
+service is the fundamental abstraction by which new services are exposed to other services and end-users, Ambassador Edge Stack extends the

-With this approach, there is no centralized Ambassador configuration file -- the routing configuration for Ambassador is associated with each individual service.
+With this approach, there is no centralized Ambassador Edge Stack configuration file -- the routing configuration for Ambassador Edge Stack is associated with each service.
 This offers numerous benefits:

-- Agility: Service owners can change their Ambassador configuration without worrying about other end users or going through a central operations function.
+- Agility: Service owners can change their Ambassador Edge Stack configuration without worrying about other end-users or going through a central operations function.

-- Organizational scalability: Configuring individual routes in Ambassador is the responsibility of service owners, instead of a centralized team.
+- Organizational scalability: Configuring individual routes in Ambassador Edge Stack is the responsibility of service owners, instead of a centralized team.

 - Maintainability: If a service is deleted, the route disappears with the service.
-All of the machinery used to manage Kubernetes manifests can be used with Ambassador without modification.
+All of the machinery used to manage Kubernetes manifests can be used with Ambassador Edge Stack without modification.